chenjianxu75/HC-701-Project/README.md

 What this ablation shows:
 - `TTT` beats single-domain few-shot finetuning (`Exp A`) on every model and on both target datasets.
 - `Exp B` is only slightly higher than `TTT`, but it requires labeled target data and extra supervised training.
-- The practical implication is that `TTT` gets close to supervised target-domain adaptation while avoiding new annotation cost.
+- The practical implication is that `TTT/TTN` gets close to supervised target-domain adaptation while avoiding new annotation cost.

 ## Result Notes